Graham Sherr, Esq., Assistant Dean

 Linda Whitfield, Esq., Assistant Director

 Linda Whitfield received her J.D. cum laude from Loyola Law School in 1992.
 She earned a B.S. in Business Administration from the University of Southern California in 1987.
 Linda practiced law at Perkins Coie and the U.S. Department of Veterans Affairs, and worked as a volunteer at Legal Aid in Atlanta.
-She has 3 years of prior experience working in the Office of Career Services.
+She has 3 years of prior experience working in the Career Development Center.
 In her current position, she advises students and alumni on resumes, networking and interviewing skills.
 Linda also coordinates Career Development Center programs including the Government Fair.

 Sumana C. Wolf, Esq., Assistant Director